ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d1 - f - LAB - React Tweets.md

  -->

+## HOW

+- Individual

 ## EXPLAIN

+- IMPORTANT:
-- Some students feel overwhelmed about creating one component for each small thing in the UI
+  - Students feel overwhelmed about creating one component for each small thing in the UI
   - Explain them that the goal of this lab is to practice components (this is why we over do it)

+- Advice: force yourself to code & practice the syntax

 ## Iteration 2 | Pass the Tweet as a Prop